haus-of-cards/cursors/README.md

 ### Demo Testbed

-You can also explore the live cursor functionality on our website via the [Demo Cursor Testbed](https://haus-of-cards.github.io/cursors).
+You can also explore the live cursor functionality on our website via the [DEMO CURSOR TESTBED](https://haus-of-cards.github.io/cursors).

 1. Select your desired cursor options.
 2. Enable the Testbed to see them in action.